pyeventsourcing/kurrentdbclient/README.md

 gRPC target `'localhost:2113'` with username `'admin'` and password `'changeit'` as the default call credentials when making calls to the KurrentDB gRPC API.
-Because the client's node preference is "leader", by default, if this node is not a leader, then a `NodeIsNotLeader` exception will be raised by all methods.
+Because the client's node preference is "leader", by default, if this node is not a leader, then a `NodeIsNotLeaderError` exception will be raised by all methods.

     kdb://admin:changeit@localhost:2113